Patrick Creadon: Career

 He began his filmmaking career in Chicago on The 90s, produced by Tom Weinberg and Joel Cohen.
 Creadon regularly shot and edited stories for the critically acclaimed weekly documentary showcase.
 The series was presented on PBS by WTTW/Chicago and KBDI/Denver.
-The Arizona Republic called The 90's "the best show on television."
-At 22 years old, Creadon was one of the youngest cameramen in the history of PBS.

 In 1993, he moved to Los Angeles after being accepted to the AFI Conservatory, where he earned his master's degree in cinematography.
 His thesis film Tendrils (on which he served as Director of Photography) was nominated for a student Academy Award in 1997.
-As a cameraman, his work has appeared on every major network, including NBC, CBS, ABC, MTV, VH1, and ESPN.
+As a cameraman, his work has appeared on NBC, CBS, ABC, MTV, VH1, and ESPN.
 He has also done work for Paramount Pictures, Warner Brothers, Sony, Universal Studios, and Disney.